benjaminmbrown/certified-ethereum-developer-program/documentation/day-3-notes.md

 ```

 ### Contract Call
- Doesn't cost any gas (free). `constant returns` signifies it as a constant returns.
+ Doesn't cost any gas (free). `constant returns` signifies it as a Contract Call.

 ```